penguinawesome1/cautious-parakeet/README.md

-Messing with html, css, and javascript to make a website
+Messing with html, css, and javascript to make a chess website